simonihmig/responsive-image/docs/ADVANCED.md

 ## Service

-The `responsive-image` service provides the available images with the sizes for a given origin image, and retrieves the image that fits for the current screen size.
+The `responsive-image-local` service provides the available images (local privider) with the sizes for a given origin image, and retrieves the image that fits for the current screen size.

 ```js
 let availableImages = responsiveImageService.getImages("myImage.png");